Sunrise at Burning Man, Black Rock City, in 2019

 Sunrise off of McDonald Road

-Photos taken + words written January 2019; Town of Onondaga, New York.
+Photos taken and words written January 2019; Town of Onondaga, New York.

 It’s negative one degree’s out.